What happens to your pension when you die

 There are pensions payable to children who are either:

-- between 18 and 23 and in full time education
+- aged between 18 and 23 and in full time education, or

-- suffering from a mental or physical impairment that stops them from taking up a job working at least 30 hours a week for a period of at least 1 year
+- suffering from a mental or physical impairment that stops them working at least 30 hours a week for a period of at least 1 year

 Children eligible to receive a pension are:

-- a natural child, born within 12 months of your death
+- a natural child, including those born within 12 months of your death

 - an adopted child, born before your death